nisheed75/RoboND-Kinematics-Project/writeup.md

 ![Schematic Kuka_KR210][image1]

-Looking at the definiton in the  URDF file `kr210.urdf.xacro`  you can extract the parameters for the joint, links and gripper: <br>
+Looking at the definition in the  URDF file `kr210.urdf.xacro`  you can extract the parameters for the joint, links and gripper: <br>

 | O | joint | parent | child | x | y | z | r | p | y |
 |---|---|---|---|---|---|---|---|---|---|